Staff: New York Office

-Norman Reiss works with the Center for Court Innovation's programming staff to support and enhance the Justice Center Application (JCA), used by multiple demonstration projects.
-For five alternative to detention providers, which also use JCA, Mr. Reiss monitors the annual workplan, trains staff, and leads group meetings.
-He is also managing database development projects at the Harlem Community Justice Center, Midtown Community Court and Red Hook Community Justice Center.
-Since joining the nonprofit sector in 2000, he has worked for multiple organizations in project management and online technology/communication roles, most recently at Bend the Arc and the Crohn’s & Colitis Foundation.
-Mr. Reiss is a Project Management Professional (PMP) and a CUNY alumnus with a MBA from Baruch College and a BS from Brooklyn College.
+Norman Reiss works with the Center for Court Innovation's programming staff to support, enhance, and train staff in the Justice Center Application (JCA), used by multiple operating programs.
+Mr. Reiss is also managing an internal project to develop a custom case management application which will replace JCA.
+He also administers Salesforce systems used by Development/Fiscal, Brooklyn Justice Initiatives and soon to be built for Strong Starts.
+He has also managed database development projects at the Harlem Community Justice Center and the Midtown Community Court.
+Since joining the nonprofit sector in 2000, he has worked for multiple organizations in project management and online technology/communication roles.
+Mr. Reiss is a regular presenter at the annual Nonprofit Technology Conference and participated in the selection committee for the 2014 and 2015 Nonprofit Excellence Awards.
+He is a Project Management Professional (PMP) and a CUNY alumnus with a MBA from Baruch College and a BS from Brooklyn College.

 Michael Rempel is research director at the Center for Court Innovation, ultimately overseeing all research conducted at the agency.
 He is currently directing a statewide evaluation of specialized drug courts in New York; a randomized trial of evidence-based assessment tools; a national study of the commercial sexual exploitation of children; and a multi-site formative study of initiatives to address children’s exposure to violence.
 He is also co-principal investigator on a multi-site evaluation of specialized reentry courts and a study of the Red Hook (Brooklyn) community court.
 In the past, he has published extensively on research related to drug courts (including NIJ’s Multi-Site Adult Drug Court Evaluation) and criminal justice interventions in cases of intimate partner violence.
 Recent publications also concern specialized domestic violence courts; the commercial sexual exploitation of children; research methodology; and the potential to apply problem-solving techniques more broadly in traditional court settings.
 His work has recently appeared in research journals such as the Journal of Experimental Criminology, Justice Quarterly, Criminology and Public Policy, and Violence Against Women; as well as practitioner-oriented journals such as the Justice System Journal, Judicature, Drug Court Review, and Criminal Justice Magazine.
 He is co-editor of Documenting Results: Research on Problem-Solving Justice (2007).
 Previously, he published articles on contemporary social theory and the political sociology of advanced industrial societies and co-edited Citizen Politics in Post-Industrial Societies (1997).

-Erika Sasson is the peacemaking program director for the Center of Court Innovation, responsible for the planning and implementation of the peacemaking program.
-Ms. Sasson also serves as senior associate on the Tribal Justice Exchange, providing planning and technical assistance to tribal communities across the United States.
-Originally from Montreal, Ms. Sasson received her Bachelor's degree in Peace and Conflict Studies from the University of Toronto and her civil and common law degrees from McGill University.
+Erika Sasson is the director of restorative practices at the Center of Court Innovation, overseeing the Center’s restorative practice initiatives across a broad range of demonstration projects.
+Ms. Sasson is a member of the Research-Practice Strategies department, which synergizes the agency’s three primary areas of work: research, operating programs, and expert assistance.
+Research-Practice Strategies seeks to improve justice system responses to both defendants and victims, to promote racial justice, and to expand the use of restorative practices.
+Ms. Sasson is also a site coordinator for the Center’s work on the MacArthur Safety and Justice Challenge.
+In this capacity, she provides technical assistance to justice system and community stakeholders addressing the overuse and misuse of jail, with an emphasis on community engagement.
+Ms. Sasson previously oversaw the planning and implementation of the Red Hook peacemaking program, the first program of its kind in a state court system, in addition to serving on the Center’s Tribal Justice Exchange, providing planning and technical assistance to tribal communities across the United States.
+Originally from Montreal, Canada, Ms. Sasson received her bachelor's degree in peace and conflict studies from the University of Toronto and her civil and common law degrees from McGill University.
 Prior to joining the Center, she worked in Toronto as a federal prosecutor, where she handled drug, gun, and gang cases.
-Ms. Sasson completed fellowships on monitoring and preventing torture for the National Human Rights Commission of Sri Lanka, on criminal justice and civil rights for the Association for Civil Rights in Israel, and on the penal system of the indigenous Awá nation for an NGO in Ecuador.
-Ms. Sasson moved to New York in 2009 to attend New York University, where she received an L.L.M. degree in criminal justice.
+Ms. Sasson completed fellowships on monitoring and preventing torture for the National Human Rights Commission of Sri Lanka, on criminal justice and civil rights for the Association for Civil Rights in Israel, and on the penal system of the indigenous Awá nation for a non-profit in Ecuador.
+Ms. Sasson moved to New York in 2009 to attend New York University School of Law, where she received an L.L.M. in criminal justice.